 Did you know that the average American spends over five hours a day on a mobile device?
-If you want to reach your ideal customers, you may want to learn about the document management app development process.
+If you want to reach your ideal customers, you may want to learn about the document management system development process.

 Then, you can reach more users and customers, and you can help them be more productive.